DSantanax/SimpleTweet/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Added heterogeneous layouts to the RecyclerView for Image & Text

 ## Video Walkthrough